rueycheng/QA_ExtFeats/README.md

 21. MatchedNGram[k=3,n=3]

 > The data is _NOT_ filtered in any way.
 Some prior works remove questions with no positive answers, so additional care needs to be taken when making comparison with or incorporating this data into those approaches.

+## Feature Extraction ##

+Feature extraction scripts (all in python 3) are also available in the `data` directory.
+Follow these steps to rerun the extraction pipeline:

+- Extract frequency counts from the GOV2 collection, and store the counts in compressed format in the file `freqstats.gz`.
+One can simply index the collection using Indri and then use its utility `dump_index` to do the work:

+      dumpindex /path/to/index v | gzip > freqstats.gz

+- Build an Indri index over English Wikipedia pages.
+This can be done by first downloading an [enwiki data dump](https://dumps.wikimedia.org/enwiki/) and then converting wikipages into TRECTEXT format, using DOCNO of the form `ENWIKI_XXXXXXXX` (where `XXXXXXXX` indicates the wikipage number).

+  The enwiki dump used in our experiment was produced in October 2015.

+- Download and uncompress the pretrained word2vec model [GoogleNews-vectors-negative300.bin](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing)

+- Sign up for the [TAGME service](https://tagme.d4science.org/tagme/) to obtain a TAGME token.

+- Modify the _Configurations_ section of `Makefile` to reflect the local changes.
+  Then run the task specific targets:

+      make trecqa
+      make wikiqa